 This is followed by the Extended support period, during which critical bug fixes and security updates (CVSS scores of 9.0 and higher) will be provided, but no further improvements to features will be delivered.
 During this time Puppet support team can provide assistance to upgrade to newer LTS or STS versions, as per the Support plans opted by customers.

 At the end of the Extended support period, versions enter the End of life (EOL) period where they are no longer eligible for regular security updates and bug fixes.
-Customers in the process of upgrading to the active Puppet Enterprise versions may contact our technical support team to utilize available resources.
+Customers in the process of upgrading to the active Puppet Enterprise versions may contact our technical support team to get assistance with the upgrade process.

 Customers on the older inactive versions are strongly encouraged to plan adopting the newer releases to take full benefits of latest features Puppet has to offer.
 Puppet Enterprise versions 2015.2, 2015.3, 2016.1, 2016.2, 2016.5, 2017.1, and 2017.2 are past the extended support period and will enter the End of Life (EOL) phase as of February 21, 2018.
 Versions 3.8 and older have been in EOL phase since December 2016.
 Please contact the technical support team for advice and assistance on moving from an inactive version to a current version of Puppet Enterprise.